Who Gets the Ring When the Engagement’s Off?

 The Law in Ohio

 This “no-fault approach” to dissolutions is specifically tailored in Ohio state law to the engagement ring.
-Jilted lovers have found that horses, and other gifts given in anticipation, are seen as merely unconditional gifts, and are not automatically returned upon a break.
+Jilted lovers have found that other gifts given in anticipation of marriage are seen as unconditional gifts, and are therefore not automatically returned upon a break.

 There may further be a situation wherein neither party wants the ring.
 This does not have to be a point of contention, as there are many places—both jewelers and online services—that will buy back a ring that is no longer wanted.

 The loss and pain involved in a broken engagement can throw individuals into irrational anger.
 But there are legal ways to protect yourself from potentially costly and drawn-out processes.
 Though prenuptial agreements and cohabitation agreements can be seen as anti-romantic, they may reduce potential future headaches—especially if passed-down family heirlooms are involved.